Undergraduate Admission Process & Requirements

 Standardized Test Scores

-Ship is test optional for Spring and Fall 2021.
-First-year applicants are not required to submit their test scores (SAT or ACT) for admissions review, except for a few major exemptions.
-When submitting the application for admission, applicants will indicate if they want test scores used in review of their application.
-If a student states they do not want test scores considered, Ship will not review them as part of the admissions process even if we’ve received test scores for the student.
+Ship is test optional for Spring and Fall 2022.
+First-year applicants are not required to submit their test scores (SAT or ACT) for admissions review.
+Ship will not review test scores as part of the admissions process even if we’ve received test scores for the student.
 Click here to learn more about our test optional policy.

 - If you are applying for the fall semester, we recommend you submit all application materials, including your non-refundable application fee of $45*, early in your senior year of high school or as soon as possible before the start of our fall semester.